ITI/memorizer/mm/memorizer/README.md

 echo 0 > memorizer_enabled
 ```

-## memorizer_log_access
+## log_accesses_enabled
 This enables/disables the tracking for accesses(loads and stores).
 It is disabled by default during bootup.
-To ensure complete tracking, both memorizer_enabled and memorizer_log_access should be enabled.
+To ensure complete tracking, both memorizer_enabled and log_accesses_enabled should be enabled.

 Enabling access logging:
 ```
-echo 1 > memorizer_log_access
+echo 1 > log_accesses_enabled
 ```
 Disabling access logging
 ```
-echo 0 > memorizer_log_access
+echo 0 > log_accesses_enabled
 ```

 ## kmap